MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

     }
 ```

-There is now a new return value (`agree`) that will keep track of every time the measurement from the first qubit matches the measurement of the second qubit.
-Of course, we also have to update the host application accordingly:
+The new return value (`agree`) keeps track of every time the measurement from the first qubit matches the measurement of the second qubit.
+We also have to update the host application accordingly:

 ### [Python](#tab/tabid-python)